Hrot

-Hrot (stylized as HROT) is a 2023 first-person shooter video game developed by Spytihněv.
+Hrot (stylized as HROT) is a 2023 first-person shooter video game developed by a Czech game developer Spytihněv.
 The game is a homage to the 3D shooters of the 1990s and is primarily inspired by Chasm: The Rift and Quake.
 The early access version was released on 29 January 2021, and included the first of three episodes.
 The full version was released on 16 May 2023.
+It has received positive reviews; being singled out for its level design and atmosphere.

 Plot

 The story is set in Czechoslovakia following an unspecified disaster of 1986.
 The protagonist leaves a civil defense shelter under Kosmonautů station to fight strange intruders who attacked Czechoslovakia.
 He fights these enemies throughout Prague and other places of Czechoslovakia.
 He eventually finds out that Orloj isn't working as it lost a gear.
 According to a local legend, the country will suffer if the clock is neglected and its good operation is placed in jeopardy.
 The protagonist reaches Strahov Stadium.
 He fights the supreme commander-in-chief of intruders who damaged Orloj and defeats him.
 The protagonist then destroys his heart and takes the gear from Orloj that was placed in the commander's heart.
 It allows the protagonist to repair Orloj and save the country in process.